eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

     "https://w3id.org/catenax/2023/cs/v1",
     "https://identity.foundation/presentation-exchange/submission/v1"
   ],
-  "@type": "Query",
+  "@type": "PresentationQueryMessage",
-  "presentation_definition": "...",
+  "presentationDefinition": "...",
   "scope": []
 }
 ```

-A `Query` MUST contain either a `presentation_definition` or a `scope` parameter.
-It is an error to contain both.

 ### 4.1.1.1.
 Presentation Definitions

-Implementations MAY support the `presentation_definition` parameter.
+Implementations MAY support the `presentationDefinition` parameter.
 If they do not, they MUST
 return `501 Not Implemented`.
-The `presentation_definition` parameter contains a valid `Presentation Definition`
+The `presentationDefinition` parameter contains a valid `Presentation Definition`
 according to
 the [Presentation Exchange Specification](https://identity.foundation/presentation-exchange/spec/v2.0.0/#presentation-definition).
 The CS may require an authorization token to authorize the request and uses the presentation definition to return a set